 The gun grabbers lost another one over the weekend.
 A Federal court overturned DC’s current ban on carrying a firearm outside the home.
 This was the city’s attempt to get around the Heller decision, which overturned their ban on gun ownership.
 The ban on carry outside the home was intended to make gun ownership pointless.
+You could own a gun, but you could not carry it outside the home for any reason.

 A federal judge in the District of Columbia on Saturday overturned the city’s total ban on residents being allowing to carry firearms outside their home in a landmark decision for gun-rights activists.